Bytewerk/beetwerk/README.md

 * beets with a working configuration (test this!)
 * nodejs
 * formidable (install with: ```npm install formidable@latest```)
-* currently has some hard dependencies on UNIX (rm, mkdir etc. get called).
+* currently has some hard dependencies on UNIX (rm, df get called).
 It shouldn't be a problem to port it though, so if anyone needs this on another OS, feel free to fork it and send a pull request.